Acid–base titration

 The endpoint of an acid–base titration is reached as the indicator suddenly changes colour.

-An acid–base titration is a method of quantitative analysis for determining the concentration of Brønsted-Lowry acid or base (titrate) by neutralizing it using a solution of known concentration (titrant).
+An acid–base titration is a method of quantitative analysis for determining the concentration of Brønsted–Lowry acid or base (titrate) by neutralizing it using a solution of known concentration (titrant).
 A pH indicator is used to monitor the progress of the acid–base reaction and a titration curve can be constructed.

-This differs from other modern modes of titrations, such as oxidation-reduction titrations, precipitation titrations, & complexometric titrations.
+This differs from other modern modes of titrations, such as oxidation-reduction titrations, precipitation titrations, and complexometric titrations.
 Although these types of titrations are also used to determine unknown amounts of substances, these substances vary from ions to metals.

 Acid–base titration finds extensive applications in various scientific fields, such as pharmaceuticals, environmental monitoring, and quality control in industries.
 This method's precision and simplicity makes it an important tool in quantitative chemical analysis, contributing significantly to the general understanding of solution chemistry.